vnp7514/WebCtrl-prototype/README.md

 6. Detailed documentation on NOAA API link: https://www.ncei.noaa.gov/pub/data/cdo/documentation/GHCND_documentation.pdf

 ## How to use
 1. Setting up environment variables to login to webctrl.
-Create a file named `.env` with these values:
+Create a file named `.env` in the project directory with these values:

 ```
 USER=<User name to login>